giantswarm/docs/src/content/advanced/egress-ip-address-azure/index.md

   removing the `annotation` from the `AzureCluster` Custom Resource at any time.
 Reconciliation takes just a few minutes to switch between the two modes and there shouldn't be any significant network packet loss while switching.
 - This feature is only supported for Node Pools and not for the Master node.
+- If you enable the feature in an existing `Workload Cluster`, the previously used `Public IP` will not be deleted.
+If the feature is disabled again, the same IP address will be reused.
 - There is no frontend support for this feature.
 The only way of enabling it is by editing the `AzureCluster` Custom Resource.